 Site uptime, fast load times (read about our CDN) and security are our chief concerns.
-We use monitor.us to insure that your site is always running.
+We use various real-time monitoring tools to insure that your site is always running.
 If there is a problem, our monitoring system will alert us so that we can begin troubleshooting right away.

 In addition, strong security measures ensure your website is protected from exploits while your website keeps running at peak performance.
 Understanding our security measures will give you the freedom to develop and operate your website within the scope of our secured environment.
 This document is designed to give you an overview of these security measures and how they may effect your website.

 Often times, WordPress core updates as well as plugin updates include security patches.
 A WordPress installation that is not regularly updated is asking to be hacked.
 Don’t worry.
 We use Jetpack to centrally manage all WordPress core/plugin updates for all of our customers.
 We will keep everything updated so that you have one less thing on your plate.

 Some plugins expose a website to vulnerabilities.
 99.9% of the time, this is unintentional.
 But we still have to draw a line in the sand.
 Our system scanner searches for these plugins and automatically disables them.
 Besides disabling plugins for security reasons, plugins can also be disallowed for performance reasons.

 We use 8 character, auto-generated, strong passwords for every site.
 We also recommend that customers change their passwords every 3 months.

 Malicious code can embed itself into a website by writing to the file-system.
 This occurs when a vulnerability that leaves the door open for malicious injection is present in a theme or a plugin.
 Our environment limits the processes that can write to the disk.
 So even if you’re using a theme or a plugin with a vulnerability, it is extremely hard for them to be exploited.

 Disk Write Limitations